Why Go Solar in California?

 Frequently Asked Questions

-If your home solar system is tied to your utility (grid-tied) and you do not have a battery, your home solar system will not work during a power outage.
+If your home solar system is tied to your utility (grid-tied) and you don’t have a battery, your home solar system will not work during a power outage.
 You will not be able to produce or consume solar energy while the grid is down.

-In order to have power during a power outage, you will need a home solar + battery storage system.5
+In order to have power during a power outage, you will need a home solar + battery storage system.2

 - During the day, if there is sun: your solar panels will power your home, and any excess energy will charge your battery.